Gormenghast (series): Other Castle dwellers

 Alongside the ruling Groan family there is a large population within the castle who service its daily needs.
-Although the "Castles", as they are known (to distinguish them from the Bright Carvers), are all commoners, they are nevertheless highly socially stratified, from the socially respectable Dr Prunesquallor and the Professors to the lowly Grey Scrubbers, whose sole job is to clean the walls of the kitchen.
+Although the "Castles", as they are known (to distinguish them from the Bright Carvers), are all commoners, they are nevertheless highly socially stratified, from the socially respectable Dr. Prunesquallor and the Professors to the lowly Grey Scrubbers, whose sole job is to clean the walls of the kitchen.
 However lowly the position of the "Castles" may be, they consider themselves to be far superior to the Bright Carvers who live outside the castle walls.

 Steerpike: A youthful outsider, beginning as a kitchen boy, who worms his way into the hierarchy of Gormenghast for his own personal gain.
 Ruthlessly murderous, with a Machiavellian, highly intelligent and methodical mind, and a talent for manipulation, he can appear charming and sometimes even noble.
 But due to his fundamentally evil nature, he has natural personal enmity with Titus.
 He is finally hunted down and killed by Titus, who holds him responsible for the death of his sister, Fuchsia.

-His body gave the appearance of being malformed, but it would be difficult to say exactly what gave it this gibbous quality.
-Limb by limb it appeared that he was sound enough, but the sum of these several members accrued to an unexpectedly twisted total.
-His face was pale like clay and save for his eyes, masklike.
-These eyes were set very close together, and were small, dark red, and of startling concentration.

 Mr Flay: Lord Sepulchrave's personal servant, who believes in strictly holding to the rules of Gormenghast.
 Nevertheless, he is not completely hard-hearted and cares a great deal for Titus and Fuchsia.
 He is eventually exiled from Gormenghast for throwing one of the Countess's cats at Steerpike.
 However, he secretly keeps an eye on the doings in the castle, and plays a crucial role in Steerpike's eventual unmasking as a traitor.

-Mr Flay appeared to clutter up the doorway as he stood revealed, his arms folded....
-It did not look as though such a bony face as this could give normal utterance, but rather that instead of sounds, something more brittle, more ancient, something drier would emerge, something more in the nature of a splinter or a fragment of stone.
-Nevertheless, the harsh lips parted.
-"It's me," he said, and took a step forward, his joints cracking as he did so.
-His passage across a room -- in fact his passage through life -- was accomplished by these cracking sounds, one per step, which might be likened to the breaking of dry twigs.